- Monroe One

 -

-School Based and Personal Electronic Devices
+School-Based and Personal Electronic Devices

 - Students who use an electronic device to disrupt the educational process, violate the Code of Conduct, violate an individual's personal rights, or cyberbully will be subject to progressive discipline and may be subject to legal involvement.
-This includes but is not limited to recording students without permission, sharing of photos or videos on social media without permission, sharing of inappropriate material, making threatening statements or using statements that discredit an individual's character.
+This includes, but is not limited to, recording students without permission, sharing of photos or videos on social media without permission, sharing of inappropriate material, making threatening statements, or using statements that discredit an individual's character.

 -

-DASA - Dignity for All Students Act
+Dignity for All Students Act (DASA)

 - Darrin McCormick, Assistant Principal